Feeling lucky? Here’s how many people won Mega Millions jackpots on Friday the 13th

 - $21 million (Eddy and Alejandro Trinidad of Providence, R.I.)

 If someone wins the jackpot Friday, Jan.
-13, 2023, it will be the largest prize to have ever been won on Friday the 13th.
+13, 2023, it will be the largest prize ever won on Friday the 13th.

+Your chances of winning the Mega Millions jackpot are roughly 1 in 302.6 million, or slightly worse than winning the Powerball jackpot.

+The next Mega Millions drawing is scheduled for 11 p.m.
+ET Friday.
+Mega Millions is played in 45 states and the District of Columbia.
+Tickets are $2 and there are a total of nine ways to win a prize.